Last updated: April 2026 | Reviewed by ARINGO MBA Admissions Experts.

 Median Starting Salary per industry:

-• School is looking for an aptitude in mathematics, as shown by transcript, GMAT, or job.
+• Tepper is looking for an aptitude in mathematics, as shown by transcript, GMAT, or job.

 • Want to see that you have taken the time to learn about the school – great way to do this is to travel to campus during early part of application season and request an interview with an adcom member (can also request interview when they travel to recruiting events).